Article

 minutes to read

 ICE worksite enforcement has entered a new era.
-Between a data-sharing agreement with the IRS, a 120% increase in enforcement personnel, and billions of dollars in new funding, the federal government is conducting more I-9 audits and worksite operations than at any point in recent history.
+Between data-sharing agreements that give investigators access to IRS records and federal employment databases, a 120% increase in enforcement personnel, and billions of dollars in new funding, the federal government is conducting more I-9 audits and worksite operations than at any point in recent history.

 This tracker compiles every major enforcement action, policy change, and fine since early 2025.
 If you manage Form I-9 compliance for your organization, this is the landscape you're operating in.